Today is our last class!

 Dashboards:

 Check out the Dashboard developed for the continually updated Coronavirus dataset we worked with earlier in the course.
-Note that you can grab all the code under Source code in the top right corner.
+Note that you can grab all the code in the linked GitHub repo

 Dashboards can also be made interactive with dynamic and user-controlled displays of data through use of Shiny, an R package that makes it easy to build interactive web apps straight from R.